How should I declare the encoding of my HTML file?

 charset attribute with the

 meta element, but any recent major browser will still detect it and use it, even if the page is declared to be HTML4 rather than HTML5.
 This section is only relevant if you have some other reason than serving to a browser for conforming to an older format of HTML.
-It describes any differences from the Answer section above.
+It describes any differences from the Details section above.

 For pages served as XML, see Working with polyglot and XML formats.